Yakorrr/server_labs/README.md

 The `docker-compose up` command aggregates the output of each container (like `docker-compose logs --follow` does).
 When the command exits, all containers are stopped.
 Running `docker-compose up --detach` starts the containers in the background and leaves them running.

 If there are existing containers for a service, and the service’s configuration or image was changed after the container’s creation, `docker-compose up` picks up the changes by stopping and recreating the containers (preserving mounted volumes).
-To prevent Compose from picking up changes, use the `--no-recreate` flag.
+To prevent Compose of picking up changes, use the `--no-recreate` flag.

 The output should be like this: